 “Not only are we offering free fluoride varnish treatments, but we also go through brushing instructions and dietary recommendations.
 We have already seen a great amount of interest for these clinics, and we hope this demand will continue.”

-Mary Smith, Senior Clinical Support at Clyde Munro, said: “The last 16 months has been extremely disruptive for the dental industry.
+Mary Smith, Senior Clinical Support at Clyde Munro, said: “The last 16 months have been extremely disruptive for the dental industry.
 It has been well documented that the closure of dental practices during the Covid-19 pandemic, coupled with a poor diet has had a profound effect on the oral health of children around Scotland.

 “There has been a massive shortfall of dental treatments during the pandemic, with children in the country’s most vulnerable areas being the most affected by our sector’s closure.
 With that in mind, we are focused on improving dental care for those 12 and under.